aruship4/recipe-project/README.md

 | `'review'`    | Review text         |

-By analyzing these columns, we can explore how protein content, nutritional values, and recipe characteristics influence how users rate recipes, providing insight into what makes a meal both nutritious and high-rated.
+By analyzing these columns, I can explore how protein content, nutritional values, and recipe characteristics influence how users rate recipes, providing insight into what makes a meal both nutritious and high-rated.

 ## Data Cleaning and Exploratory Data Analysis